 Her advice: “You need to be able to get the data, be able to ask the questions in advance, and actually proactively work with it, because when it comes to the greatest challenges for procurement over the next decade – sustainability, diverse suppliers, innovation – solutions to these are not going to come from approving invoices or by making the buying process more difficult.”

 To find out more about how Procurement is changing and becoming more involved in strategic corporate objectives than ever before, take a look at the Supplier Experience Survey, and our article on Supplier Relationship Management & Supplier Experience Management in Practice.
-These also explain how businesses are moving away from traditional Supplier Relationship Management to a holistic, supplier-centric approach, based on Supplier Experience Management.
+These also explain how businesses are moving away from traditional Supplier Relationship Management to a holistic, supplier-centric approach based on Supplier Experience Management.
 Book a demo of our Supplier Experience Management platform to find out how SXM can transform your business.

 This article is based on Chapter 4, An Exciting Time for Procurement, of our Preparing for Supplier Experience Management whitepaper.